enkidevs/curriculum/General/Data Structures and Algorithms/dijkstras-algorithm.md

 ---
 ## Revision

-What does Dijkstra's algorithm achieve?
+What does Dijkstra's algorithm compute?

 ???
 * The shortest path between nodes in an weighted graph.